 The Westwicke Blog is designed to deliver information and insights into the ever-changing world of healthcare communications.

-How do you balance your investor relations (IR) activities with the other demands on your time as a management team?
-How can you best align your investor relations efforts with your overall corporate strategy and messaging?
-Here are several tips to help ensure that the strategic investor relations plan you create at the beginning of the year will deliver the desired results:
+How can you align your investor relations (IR) efforts with your overall corporate strategy and messaging?
+How do you balance IR activities with other demands on your time as a management team?
+Here are several tips from the Westwicke team to help ensure that the strategic investor relations plan you create at the beginning of the year delivers the desired results.

 Preparing for an initial public offering can be a daunting task.
 Once the process kicks off, the wheels spin faster and faster, with deadlines and opinions flying around from everyone involved.
 What can ease the burden and streamline the process?

 Collectively, our team has helped hundreds of companies prepare for their IPOs, and seen the best and worst of what can happen during the process.
 We consider the year before the transaction critical and recommend these 10 must-do steps.

 Investor meetings are essential for managing and expanding your shareholder base.
 They provide investors with clarity on a company’s story and can allow you to gauge potential investor concerns, but most importantly, they provide management the opportunity to control the story being told to investors.